-Tools, by which window cleaners perform his or her magic, are not just important, they are crucial.
-And with so many tools, there are tools with which to hold other tools.
+Tools, by which window cleaners perform their magic, are not just essential, they are crucial.
 Insert hip buckets.
-Ah, hip buckets.
 What would we do without those beautiful, elongated tubes that hold our coveted window cleaning tools?
-We don’t know either, and that is why we carry so many hip bucket options for you to choose from at
+We don’t know either, and that is why we carry so many options for you to choose from at abc.

 First Things First

-One of the most important things to know up front about hip buckets is that for the most part, many hip buckets fit selectively to their respective brand’s window cleaning tools.
+One of the most important things to know upfront about hip buckets is that, for the most part, hip buckets fit selectively to their respective brand’s window cleaning tools.
 With that said, this is not always the case.
-Click this chart to see what hip bucket your tools will work best with.
-Having said this, if you are brand loyal to any one particular brand and already have your tools, consider buying that brand hip bucket.
-If that doesn’t work for you for one reason or another, perhaps we can help you choose a more suitable hip bucket with this post.
-If you are a new window cleaner or just getting out fitted with new gear, you’ll find this article very helpful.
-We are going to go through all of abc’s hip bucket brand options, as well as the meaning and purpose behind some characteristics that can be found on a hip bucket.
+Click this chart to see with what hip bucket your tools will work best.
+Having said this, if you are loyal to any one brand and already have your tools, consider buying that brand’s hip bucket.
+If that doesn’t work for you, perhaps we can help you choose a more suitable hip bucket with this post.
+We are going to go through all of abc’s hip bucket options, as well as the meaning and purpose behind some of their characteristics.

 Tool Belt Attachment